Levonorgestrel (Generic Levonelle)

 How quickly does Levonorgestrel work?

-Levonorgestrel takes a couple of hours to be absorbed into the bloodstream after which it begins to affect the ovaries and the lining of the uterus (womb).
+Levonorgestrel starts working straight away.
+Within a couple of hours after taking levonorgestrel, it will have been absorbed into the bloodstream after which it begins to affect the ovaries and the lining of the uterus (womb).
 It is effective for up to 3 days (72 hours) of having unprotected sex.

 -